govindansriram/CobraML/README.md

 # CobraML: ML for everyone
 ## What is it?

-**CobraML** is a python library built on both numpy and numba.
+**CobraML** is a python library built on top of the PyTorch framework, designed to give users access to a whole plethora of ML models, which are trainable on the gpu.

-- Unlike other ML libraries **CobraML** gives the user full control when designing their model pipeline, from the cost function to the optimizer everything is in the users hand!
+- Just like PyTorch **CobraML** gives the user full control when designing their model pipeline, from the cost function to the optimizer everything is in the users hand!

-- **CobraML** is designed to be extremely fast thanks to numba implementations, CobraML will also eventually have gpu support!
+- **CobraML** recognizes that simplicity is also important to growing the ML community, and thus has model implementations that are very beginner friendly.

+- **CobraML** does have gpu support, thanks to PyTorch cuda availability.

 - **CobraML** is completely open source and in the future we are looking forward to community collaboration and input!